 As referenced, Naked Shake is a vegan protein powder supplement.
 It is created by Naked Nutrition, a company that provides various vegan-oriented supplements.
-In addition to Naked Shake, Naked Nutrition has also produced popular options including Naked Mass, Naked Pea Protein, and Naked Whey.
+In addition to Naked Shake, Naked Nutrition has also produced a variety of popular options, many of which we have reviewed, including the below:

 Besides being vegan, the Naked Shake is gluten-free, GMO-free, soy-free, and dairy-free, so you can see that they put the time to eliminate foods that are potential allergens or are otherwise concerning for some people.
 Naked Shake is supposed to simply be a way for vegans to tastefully add to their daily protein requirements.

 The main claimed benefits of Naked Shake are that it will help you reach your daily protein goals, help you to preserve lean muscle mass, and aid in weight loss.
 All of this is primarily attributed to their main ingredient, pea protein, but there are other players that we will look into shortly.
 But to see if Naked Shake can really provide these benefits (and maybe help you look better naked too…) read on below!

 - Pea Protein